-And that’s why this Newcastle sculpture has become beloved by so many and where the power of sculpture lies.
+And that’s why this sculpture has become beloved by so many and where the power of sculpture lies.
 Perhaps that’s why sculpture has been described by the British sculptor Phyllida Barlow as “the most anthropological of the artforms.”

-Angel of the North Shearer Shirt
+Angel of the North Alan Shearer Shirt

-It’s been suggested that the Geordie’s of Newcastle finally fell in love with the Angel of the North when Newcastle United fans made and clothed the Angel statue in is own Alan Shearer ‘Angel of the North Shearer shirt.’
+It’s been suggested that the Geordies of Gateshead, neighboring Newcastle, and the people of Northumberland finally fell in love with the Angel of the North when Newcastle United fans made and clothed the Angel in its own Alan Shearer ‘Angel of the North Shearer shirt.’